Ebazhanov/linkedin-skill-assessments-quizzes/c++/c++quiz.md

 Q10.
 Which of the following is not a difference between a class and a struct?

-	a) Because structor are part of the c programming language there some complexity between c and c++ struct This is not the case with classes. << Correct
+	a) Because structor are part of the c programming language there some complexity between c and c++ struct This is not the case with classes.
 	b) Classes may have member function;struct private.
-	c) The default acces specifier for members of struct is public, where as for member of class , it is private.
+	c) The default acces specifier for members of struct is public, where as for member of class , it is private. << Correct -> You can see the answer [here](https://www.fluentcpp.com/2017/06/13/the-real-difference-between-struct-class/)
 	d) Template type parameters can be declared with , but not with the struct keyword.

 Q11.
 Suppose you need to keep a data struct with permission to access some resource base on the days of week , but you can't be use a bool variable for each day.you need to use one bit per day of the week.